 Site of Special Site statutorily protected for its nature conservation, geological or Scientific scientific value, designated under the Wildlife and Countryside Act 1981 Interest (SSSI) (as amended).
 Spatial Planning Spatial planning goes beyond traditional land use planning to bring together and integrate policies for the development and use of land with other policies and programmes which influence the nature of places and how they function.
 This includes policies which can impact on land use, for example by influencing the demands on, or needs for, development, but which are not capable of being delivered solely or mainly through the granting or refusal of planning permission and which may be implemented by other means.
-Statement of Sets out the standards which authorities will achieve with regard to community involving local communities in the preparation of local development involvement documents and development control decisions.
-The statement of (SCI): community Involvement is not a development plan document but is subject to independent examination.
-Strategic A generic term used to describe environmental assessment as applied environmental to policies, plans and programmes.
-The European 'SEA Directive' assessment (2001/42/EC) requires a formal 'environmental assessment of certain (SEA) plans and programmes, including those in the field of planning and land use'.
-Strategic Flood An assessment of the likelihood of flooding in a particular area so that Risk development needs and mitigation measures can be carefully Assessment considered.
-(SFRA): Strategic An assessment of potential housing sites to inform the Core Strategy Housing Land Availability and subsequent allocations of land.
-The Strategic Housing Land Availability Assessment (SHLAA) identifies the committed sites, Assessment additional urban capacity and a range of other sites that have been (SHLAA) submitted for consideration.
-The SHLAA is not a policy document Strategic An assessment of the estimated demand for market housing and need Housing Market for affordable housing in a defined geographical area, in terms of Assessment distribution, house types and sizes and the specific requirements of particular groups and which considers future demographic trends.
-Supplementary Provide supplementary information in respect of the policies in Planning Development Plan Documents.
-They do not form part of the Documents Development Plan and are not subject to independent examination.
-(SPD): Sustainability Tool for appraising policies to ensure they reflect sustainable Appraisal (SA): development objectives (i.e. social, environmental and economic rippraida (ert). factors) and required in the Act to be undertaken for all local development document Sustainable A widely used definition drawn up by the World Commission on Development Environment and Development in 1987: "development that meets the needs of the present without compromising the ability of future generations to meet their own needs".
+Statement of Sets out the standards which authorities will achieve with regard to community involvement (SCI): involving local communities in the preparation of local development documents and development control decisions.
+The statement of community Involvement is not a development plan document but is subject to independent examination.
+Strategic A generic term used to describe environmental assessment as applied environmental assessment (SEA) to policies, plans and programmes.
+The European 'SEA Directive' (2001/42/EC) requires a formal 'environmental assessment of certain plans and programmes, including those in the field of planning and land use'.
+Strategic Flood Risk Assessment (SFRA): An assessment of the likelihood of flooding in a particular area so that development needs and mitigation measures can be carefully considered.
+Strategic Housing Land Availability Assessment (SHLAA) An assessment of potential housing sites to inform the Core Strategy and subsequent allocations of land.
+The Strategic Housing Land Availability Assessment (SHLAA) identifies the committed sites, additional urban capacity and a range of other sites that have been submitted for consideration.
+The SHLAA is not a policy document Strategic Housing Market Assessment An assessment of the estimated demand for market housing and need for affordable housing in a defined geographical area, in terms of distribution, house types and sizes and the specific requirements of particular groups and which considers future demographic trends.
+Supplementary Planning Documents (SPD): Provide supplementary information in respect of the policies in Development Plan Documents.
+They do not form part of the Development Plan and are not subject to independent examination.
+Sustainability Appraisal (SA): Tool for appraising policies to ensure they reflect sustainable development objectives (i.e. social, environmental and economic factors) and required in the Act to be undertaken for all local development document Sustainable A widely used definition drawn up by the World Commission on Development Environment and Development in 1987: "development that meets the needs of the present without compromising the ability of future generations to meet their own needs".
 The Government has set out four aims for sustainable development in its strategy "A Better Quality of Life, a Strategy for Sustainable Development in the UK".
-The four aims, to be achieved at the same time, are: social progress which recognises the needs of everyone; effective protection of the environment; the prudent use of natural resources; and maintenance of high and stable levels of economic growth and employment Sustainable A replicate natural system which aims to reduce the potential impact of Justaniable 7.
-Tophodio halarai system which aims to reduce the potential impact of
+The four aims, to be achieved at the same time, are: social progress which recognises the needs of everyone; effective protection of the environment; the prudent use of natural resources; and maintenance of high and stable levels of economic growth and employment Sustainable A replicate natural system which aims to reduce the potential impact of